A newer version of this documentation is available. Use the version menu above to view the most up-to-date release of the Greenplum 6.x documentation.

 The value to use for old_version is determined by the extension author, and might vary if there is more than one version of the old-style module that can be upgraded into an extension.
 For the standard additional modules supplied with pre-9.1 PostgreSQL, specify unpackaged for the old_version when updating a module to extension style.

-Automatically install dependant extensions are not already installed.
-Dependant extensions are checked recursively and those dependencies are also installed automatically.
-If the SCHEMA clause is specified, the schema applies to the extension and all dependant extensions that are installed.
-Other options that are specified are not applied to the automatically-installed dependant extensions.
-In particular, default versions are always selected when installing dependant extensions.
+Automatically install dependent extensions are not already installed.
+Dependent extensions are checked recursively and those dependencies are also installed automatically.
+If the SCHEMA clause is specified, the schema applies to the extension and all dependent extensions that are installed.
+Other options that are specified are not applied to the automatically-installed dependent extensions.
+In particular, default versions are always selected when installing dependent extensions.